Therapy Blog

 By |September 1, 2025|

 What is Social Rhythm Therapy Social Rhythm Therapy (SRT) is a structured therapeutic approach designed to help people stabilize their daily routines and improve mood regulation—especially helpful for individuals with bipolar disorder, but also used for depression, anxiety, and general emotional regulation.
-SRT focuses on creating regularity in sleep and [...]
+SRT focuses on creating regularity in sleep [...]

 • Walking away